Angora: A free finite-difference time-domain (FDTD) electromagnetic simulation package

 - Convolution perfectly-matched layer (CPML) absorbing boundaries.

-a portable file storage format.
+- Support for HDF5, a portable file storage format.

 - Field-value recording (2D, 1D, single point) and movie generation.